Katana vs Wakizashi: Similarities, Differences and Usage

 Katana vs Wakizashi Similarities

-Each sword includes a guard (tsuba) between the blade and handle to protect the hand, often adorned with decorative designs.
+They include full tang construction and secured similarly.
+The handles are wrapped with the same fittings.
+Each sword includes a guard (tsuba), often adorned with decorative designs.
 Additional components like the blade collar (habaki), handle collar (fuchi), and pommel (kashira) are common to both.

 Differences